Who? Vinnie Luyen, Process Efficiency Manager

 How long?
 Since 2016

-Having been successfully placed at Standard Chartered by Robert Walters Vietnam's Come Home Phở Good program, Vinnie Luyen explains how the recruitment company helped him in his professional journey and his views on the program.
+Having been succesfully placed at Standard Chartered by Robert Walters Vietnam's Come Home Phở Good campaign, Vinnie Luyen explains how the recruitment company helped him in his professional journey and his views on the program.

 Please describe the responsibilities of your new role in Standard Chartered Bank, Vietnam.